LukeShu/leaguer/docs/DesignDocument.md

 authorization to perform an action.
 It does not show controller methods calling the error views.
-It shows transitions from a view to a controller *only* when that is the *primary* purpose of the view; many workflows can be interupted at any time.
-Arrows betwen models and controllers indicate which direction data is flowing.
+It shows transitions from a view to a controller *only* when that is the *primary* purpose of the view; many workflows can be interrupted at any time.
+Arrows between models and controllers indicate which direction data is flowing.
 Any data flowing from a model to the method of a controller is implicitly passed to the view that method renders.